 - Excellent written and verbal communication skills, including the ability to tailor information to specific audiences.

-- Ability to prioritize and manage time effectively, multi-task, and meet deadlines.
+- Ability to prioritize and manage time effectively, move quickly between disparate tasks, and meet deadlines.

 - Must exhibit strong desire and capacity to learn new intellectual content across different disciplines in a timely fashion.

 - Strong interpersonal skills and ability to contribute to a positive work environment.